decentralized-identity/sidetree/docs/protocol.md

 ## FAQs
 * Why introduce the concept of an _anchor file_?
 Why not just anchor the _batch file hash_ directly on blockchain?

   It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire batch file.
-  This design also opens up possibilities of other applications of the Sidetree protocol.
+  This design is needed for the implementation of "light nodes", it also opens up possibilities of other applications of the Sidetree protocol.

 * Why assign a _transaction number_ to invalid transactions?